Who Fits Specialty Contact Lenses?

 At Silicon Valley Eye Physicians, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
 We have the equipment needed to assess suitability and fit every type of lens.

-Optometrists, such as Dr. Moshe Mendelson and Dr. Jackson Lau, are experienced in fitting specialty contact lenses for rare eye conditions.
+Optometrists, such as Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng, are experienced in fitting specialty contact lenses for rare eye conditions.
 For us, these are not exceptions, but our every-day profession.